 Continuing to examine the revenue trends is paramount to the sustainability of the City's budget.
 One goal of reducing B&O Taxes was to encourage more economic development.
-Additionally, auditing businesses located on the edges of city limits is important to ensure they are charging the additional 1% sales tax.
+Additionally, auditing businesses located on the edges of city limits is important to ensure they are charging an additional 1% sales tax.

 Initiative: Alternative Enforcement of External Sanitation & Common Nuisances Was this non-tax initiative a part of your original plan application □ or a plan amendment □?
 Has the ordinance(s) needed to implement this initiative been enacted?
-XX Yes \Box No If yes, when was the ordinance enacted?
-May 23, 2013 If no, please describe challenges faced in enacting the related ordinance(s).
+XX Yes \Boxed No If yes, when was the ordinance enacted?
+May 23,2013 If no, please describe challenges faced in enacting the related ordinance(s).
 SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
+This initiative worked exactly as it was envisioned.
+During the initial six months after passage, many citations were written which prompted residents to adhere to city codes and clean up their properties.
+Now the focus has shifted to a warning system with the goal being compliance.
+Citations continue to be written, but to repeat offenders and residents not complying.
+Additionally, to make sure contractors and utility companies obtain their necessary permits, a Right-of-Way Inspector was hired, working Tuesday through Saturday to monitor construction and permits.
+While this initiative is not a significant revenue source, it is an excellent tool for compliance.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
 The focus change to a warning system was just as effective for compliance and reduced the number of court appearances by inspectors, thus utilizing their time more efficiently.